christopher5106/christopher5106.github.io/_posts/2015-09-14-comparing-tesseract-and-deep-learning-for-ocr-optical-character-recognition.markdown

 get(b'00000009')
 {% endhighlight %}

 The training set is composed of 5000 letters, and the test set of 160 letters.
+For Tesseract I had to use a subset for the training set of 800 letters, otherwise training was not working properly.

-I used a standard LeNet neural network with dropout layers.
+For deep learning, I used a standard LeNet neural network with dropout layers.

 I trained both technologies and here is the result :